1811–1812 New Madrid earthquakes: Aftermath

 The quakes caused extensive changes to the region's topography.
 Subsidence, uplift, fissures, landslides and riverbank collapses were common.
-Trees were uprooted by the intense shaking; people drowned when subsided land flooded.
+Trees were uprooted by the intense shaking.
 Reelfoot Lake was formed in Tennessee by subsidence of 1.5 meters to 6 meters in some places.
 Lake St. Francis in eastern Arkansas was expanded by subsidence, with sand and coal being ejected from fissures in the adjacent swamps as water levels rose by 8 to 9 meters.
 Waves on the Mississippi River caused boats to wash ashore; river banks rose, sand bars were destroyed, and some islands completely disappeared.
 Sand blows occurred in Missouri, Tennessee, and Arkansas, covering farmland.

 Photograph showing trees that were tilted by the New Madrid Earthquakes.
 Taken in 1904.

 The continuous underlying rock mass, uninterrupted by fractures or faults, conducted the seismic waves from the earthquakes over great distances, with perceptible ground shaking as far away as Canada.
 Intense effects were widely felt in Illinois, Arkansas, Tennessee, Kentucky and Missouri.

 The number of people who died is unknown; as a frontier area, the region was sparsely populated, and communications and records were poor.
 The predominantly wooden buildings resisted collapse, though the intense shaking caused many chimneys to fall, wood structures to crack, and trees to fall on buildings, particularly in the epicentral area during the first earthquake on December 16, 1811.
-A Methodist chaplain traveling with Andrew Jackson on his Natchez Expedition of 1813 recorded in his journal: "The fishers [fissures] produced in the earth about Madrid look awful on both sides of the River and the earth continues to shake at times, fears are ascertained that the worst is to come, it is said that there where about one thousand inhabitants in the Town of New Madrid previous to the Earth Quake – but many alarmed went off that at this time there only about 300."
+Additionally, people drowned when subsided land began to flood.
+A Methodist chaplain traveling with Andrew Jackson on his Natchez Expedition of 1813 recorded in his journal: "The fishers [fissures] produced in the earth about Madrid look awful on both sides of the River and the earth continues to shake at times, fears are ascertained that the worst is to come, it is said that there where about one thousand inhabitants in the Town of New Madrid previous to the Earth Quake — but many alarmed went off that at this time there only about 300."

 Rated at VII on the Mercalli Intensity Scale, the New Madrid earthquakes remain the strongest recorded North American earthquakes east of the Rocky Mountains.
 The earthquakes strengthened the Shawnee prophet Tenskwatawa after the defeat at the Battle of Tippecanoe and the destruction of Prophetstown, with local Native Americans seeing it as a vindication of his teachings and of the warnings of his brother Tecumseh.
+Cherokee settlements along the St. Francis River were flooded and abandoned and the Cherokee moved to the Arkansas River valley.